Language

 Bag Estimation

-Enter your supplier's bag size (default 25 kg) and the calculator tells you exactly how many bags to purchase, always rounded up.
+Set your supplier's bag size and the calculator tells you how many bags to buy, always rounded up so you never come up short.

 Cost Estimation

-Enter the price per bag to instantly see the estimated total cost for your project.
-This helps with budgeting before you head to the store.
+Enter a price per bag to see the estimated total cost instantly, making it easy to budget before you head to the store.

 Frequently Asked Questions